microsoft/ApplicationInsights-iOS/docs/Readme-template.md

 After you have set up the SDK as [described above](#setup), the ```MSAITelemetryManager```-instance is the central interface to track events, traces, metrics, page views or handled exceptions.

+For an overview of how to use the API and view the results in the Application Insights resource, see [API Overview](https://azure.microsoft.com/documentation/articles/app-insights-api-custom-events-metrics/).
+The examples are in Java, but the principles are the same.

 ### 7.1 Objective-C

 ```objectivec